On the hunt for an Xbox series X? Here’s where to find one in stock today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock - live: EE’s restock continues today – how to get a console
+Xbox series X stock - live: Game and EE restocks available now – how to get a console

-Follow along for live Xbox stock alerts and news from Game, Smyths Toys, Amazon and more
+Follow along for live Xbox stock alerts and updates from EE, Game, Amazon and more

-The Xbox series X launched in late 2020, but bottlenecks in production coupled with huge consumer demand has seen Microsoft’s newest console consistently out of stock since release.
+Launched in November 2020, the Xbox series X has been consistently sold out at most UK retailers.
+Pandemic-related supply chain issues, coupled with a surge in consumer demand, has made available stock of Microsoft’s flagship games console a rare sight online.

-At the end of last year, shoppers were treated to a wave of restocks from Very, Smyths Toys, Game, Argos, Asda and Amazon.
-Since then the supply of new consoles has slowed to a trickle.
-When the Xbox series X does appear, it sells out in minutes as customers snap up the available units as soon as they arrive.
+While the tail end of 2021 saw huge numbers of restocks from sites like Very, Smyths Toys, Game, Argos, Asda and Amazon, since then the supply of Xbox consoles has slowed to a trickle.
+When it does appear, the Xbox sells out in minutes as customers snap up the available units as soon as they arrive.

 That’s why we launched our Xbox stock tracking liveblog, where we track every UK retailer at once to bring you live stock alerts as they happen.
 We’ll also bring you tips and advice for beating the crowds to bag an Xbox series X, including which sites to pay attention to, deals and discounts on Xbox accessories, and how to register your interest for new consoles before they go on sale.

-Note: Update: The Xbox series X is available at Game.
-Read on for more details.